Glossary of Terms

 Set Dresser

-Directs members in the art department as to the placement of furniture and objects used to “dress” the set.
+The Set Dressor directs members in the art department as to the placement of furniture and objects used to “dress” the set.

 Special Effects Technicians

-(SFX) are members of the “effects Crew.”
+Special Effects (SFX) Technicians are members of the “Effects Crew.”

 Stunt Coordinator

-Person who plans out and choreographs action and stunt sequences.
+A Stunt Coordinator plans out and choreographs action and stunt sequences.

 Stunt Doubles